Pictures

 Awards : Mentioned in Despatches

-David Wallis was Second-in-Command of the 2nd Battalion, and had joined them after they had returned from Italy in 1943.
-He had been good friends with Lt-Colonel Frost since before the war, and his new commander was delighted to have him as his deputy.
-Frost regarded Wallis as very gifted and ideal for the post; having set about licking Battalion HQ into shape, while also relieving the Colonel of the worries of parachute and weapons training.
+David Wallis was Second-in-Command of the 2nd Parachute Battalion, and had joined them after they had returned from Italy in 1943.
+He had been good friends with Lieutenant-Colonel Frost before the war, and his new commander was delighted to have him as his deputy, regarding him as very gifted and ideal for the post.
+Having set about putting Battalion Headquarters into good order, Wallis also relieved Frost of the worries of parachute and weapons training.

-At Arnhem Bridge, once Brigadier Lathbury had been declared missing, Frost was asked to assume command of the 1st Para Brigade at the Bridge, and so command of the 2nd Battalion was passed to David Wallis.
-After Graebner's assault early on Monday morning, Wallis wrote a report on the progress of the battle, which was to be flown to London by an obliging carrier pigeon.
+At Arnhem Bridge, once Brigadier Lathbury had been declared missing, Frost was asked to take over 1st Parachute Brigade, and so command of the 2nd Battalion was passed to David Wallis.
+After Graebner's assault early on Monday morning, Wallis wrote a report on the progress of the battle, which was to be taken to London by carrier pigeon.
 According to Frost, the bird was reluctant to take to the skies at first, but did so after a measure of verbal abuse from the R.S.M.

-Wallis was killed on Monday night.
-German troops had overrun two of A Company's outlying positions, and Wallis visited their HQ to see what could be done.
-As he left the house he was hit in the chest by machinegun fire and died instantly.
-The shots came from a friendly gun, and from a building defended by sappers of the 9th Field Company.
-A fellow officer said that Major Wallis was quietly spoken and was not always comprehensible, and so when he was challenged by a sentry, his answer was not heard and he was fired on.
-A comrade of the unfortunate sentry who fired the shot said "It was at a time when the next shape in a doorway could be the enemy, such was the proximity of the fighting; response time was very short, and a German grenade had a short fuse".
+Wallis was killed by friendly fire during the night of Monday 18th September.
+Two of "A" Company's forward posts had been overrun by German troops, and Wallis visited their headquarters to see what could be done.
+As he left their building he was hit in the chest by machine-gun fire and died instantly.
+The shots came from a building held by the sappers of the 9th Field Company.
+A fellow officer remarked that Major Wallis was quietly spoken and was not always comprehensible; and so when he was challenged by a sentry and no answer was heard he was fired upon.
+A comrade of the unfortunate sentry who opened fire said: "It was at a time when the next shape in a doorway could be the enemy, such was the proximity of the fighting; response time was very short, and a German grenade had a short fuse."
 Command of the 2nd Battalion passed to Major Tatham-Warter.